Skip to main content

 Bank Accounts

-What is likely to happen to your bank account when made bankrupt; how balances or overdrafts are dealt with and your options to maintain banking facilities.
+What happens to your bank account when you are made bankrupt.
+How existing balances and overdrafts are handled, and your options for maintaining basic banking facilities.

 Payments From Income